Ramona Forever

-Ramona Forever is a humorous children's novel written by Beverly Cleary.
-The seventh book in the Ramona Quimby series, continues the story of Ramona, her older sister, Beezus, and their family.
-They are finally old enough to stay home together, and they work hard to get along.
-Mrs. Quimby is expecting a baby and Aunt Bea gets engaged in a book that sees Ramona coping with growing up.
-It was originally published in 1984.
+Ramona Forever is a 1984 children's novel written by American author Beverly Cleary.
+It is the seventh book in the Ramona series, following Ramona Quimby, Age 8 (1981).
+The book continues the story of Ramona, her older sister, Beezus, and their family.
+Ramona and Beezus are finally old enough to stay home together, and they work hard to get along while coping with growing up.
+Meanwhile, Mrs. Quimby is expecting a baby, and Aunt Bea gets engaged.
+It was originally published with illustrations by Alan Tiegreen.